pwa-philly/pwa-philly.github.io/README.md

 # pwa-philly.github.io
-Organization pages for the PWA Philly organization
+Organization pages for the PWA-Philly organization